 As a result of the Business Combination, we became the operating successor to an SEC-registered and New York Stock Exchange-listed shell company.
-Becoming a public company has required us to hire additional personnel and implement procedures and processes to address public company regulatory requirements and practices.
-Also, we have incurred additional annual expenses as a public company for, among other things, directors' and officers' liability insurance, director fees, and additional internal and external accounting, legal, and administrative resources.
+Becoming public has required us to hire additional personnel and implement procedures and processes to address public company regulatory requirements and practices.
+Also, we incur annual expenses as a public company for, among other things, directors' and officers' liability insurance, director fees, and additional internal and external accounting, legal, and administrative resources.